icyphox/site/pages/blog/save-org.md

 The .ORG top-level domain introduced in 1985, has been operated by the [Public Interest Registry](https://en.wikipedia.org/wiki/Public_Interest_Registry) since 2003.
-The .ORG TLD is used primarily by communities, free and open source projects, and other non-profit organizations -- although the use of the TLD isn't restricted to non-profits.
+The .ORG TLD is used primarily by communities, free and open source projects, and other non-profit organizations---although the use of the TLD isn't restricted to non-profits.

-The Internet Society or ISOC, the group that created the PIR, has decided to sell the registry over to a private equity firm -- Ethos Capital.
+The Internet Society or ISOC, the group that created the PIR, has decided to sell the registry over to a private equity firm---Ethos Capital.

 ## What's the problem?